-Dr. Becker also saw that man-made EMFs could injure as well as cure, depending on the circumstances.
-In 1968 he was the first scientist to give an evidence-based warning of the serious public-health consequences that could arise from uncontrolled use of environmental EMFs.
+He also saw that natural and man-made electromagnetic energy (EE) could interact with the electrical regulatory system, and thereby profoundly alter the body.
+In 1968 he was the first scientist to give an evidence-based warning of the serious public-health consequences that could arise from uncontrolled use of our living space as a conduit for EE.
 He pointed out that electropollution induced currents in the body comparable in strength to those that mediated the body’s natural growth and regulatory systems.

-Despite Dr. Becker’s warnings, man-made EMFs became progressively more prevalent in the general and workplace environments as a consequence of the development of the national electrical grid, increased use of radar, radio and television, and the proliferation of myriad kinds of EMF producing and consuming devices including computers, cell phones, WiFi, smart meters, and military weapons and communications systems.
+Despite Dr. Becker’s warnings, man-made EE became progressively more prevalent in the general and workplace environments as a consequence of the development of the national electrical grid, increased use of radar, radio and television, and the proliferation of myriad kinds of EE-producing and consuming devices including computers, cell phones, WiFi, smart meters, and military weapons and communications systems.
 The tremendous expansion in society’s use of EMFs occurred in the absence of serious inquiry into their impact on the health of the population.